vovapasko/dmc-front/techdoc.md

 # Ecosystem

-This project was generated with  [Angular CLI](https://github.com/angular/angular-cli)  version 7.3.8 and updated to 10.1.1 (latest version).
+This project was generated with  [Angular CLI](https://github.com/angular/angular-cli)  version 7.3.8 and updated to 10.1.1.

-The project was created by [Themeforest](https://themeforest.net/item/ubold-responsive-web-app-kit/13489470) and included only angular full pages
+The project was created by [Themeforest](https://themeforest.net/item/ubold-responsive-web-app-kit/13489470) and included only angular full version.
+Current Ubol

 ## Create files and folders